johoule/pygame-platformer/README.md

 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.
 - Add secret parts of the level that utilize vertical scrolling.
 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
+- Put warp pipes or doors in a game.
+- Put switches in the game that open areas of a level.
+- Put mystery blocks in the game.

 ### More!